Fitness for kids

 In the Physical Activity Guidelines for Americans, the U.S. Department of Health and Human Services (HHS) recommends children get at least one hour of exercise every day.
 This may seem like a lot, but it’s easy to see how the minutes can add up when you consider all of the running and playing an active child does on a daily basis.

 Here are some guidelines to help you choose age-appropriate fitness activities for your kids.

 Preschoolers can play team sports like soccer, basketball, or T–ball as long as your expectations are realistic.
 Any sport at this age should be about play, not competition.
-Most 5-year-old children aren’t coordinated enough to hit a pitched ball and don’t have true ball-handling skills on the soccer field or basketball court.
+Most five-year-old children aren’t coordinated enough to hit a pitched ball and don’t have true ball-handling skills on the soccer field or basketball court.

-Age 6 to 8
+Ages 6 to 8

-Children have developed enough by age 6 that it’s possible for them to hit a pitched baseball and pass a soccer ball or basketball.
+Children have developed enough by age six that it’s possible for them to hit a pitched baseball and pass a soccer ball or basketball.
 They can also do gymnastics routines and confidently pedal and steer a two-wheeled bike.
 Now is the time to expose children to diverse athletic and fitness-related activities.

 Different sports stress growth plates differently, and the variety helps ensure healthy overall development.
-Overuse injuries, such as stress fractures and heel pain in soccer players, are increasingly common and happen when kids play the same sport season after season.
+Overuse injuries (such as stress fractures and heel pain in soccer players) are increasingly common and happen when kids play the same sport season after season.

-Age 9 to 11
+Ages 9 to 11

-Eye-hand coordination really kicks in at this point.
+Hand-eye coordination really kicks in at this point.
 Children are usually able to hit and accurately throw a baseball and make solid contact with a golf or tennis ball.
 It’s okay to encourage competition, as long as you don’t put all the focus on winning.

-Age 12 to 14
+12 to 14

-Age 15 and Up
+15 and older

 Once your teen has gone through puberty and is ready to lift weights, urge them to take a weight-training class or a few sessions with an expert.
 Poor form can harm muscles and cause fractures.